Growth of hexagonal BN crystals by traveling-solvent floating zone

 \subsection{Flux temperature}

 The temperature in these growths was controlled by changing the applied power of the laser system.
-The steady-state power was generally set relative to the power level needed to completely melt the flux pellet, which varied directly with the mass.
-In early trials using a FeCr flux and a h-BN feed rod, the laser power during steady-state growth was set substantially higher than the initial laser power needed to melt the flux (typically an $\approx$ 50\% increase).
+The steady-state power was set relative to the power level needed to completely melt the flux pellet, which varied directly with the mass.
+In initial experiments using a FeCr flux and a h-BN feed rod, the laser power during steady-state growth was set substantially higher than the initial laser power needed to melt the flux (typically an $\approx$ 50\% increase).
 In later growths, the laser power during steady state growth was set to a lower value, typically $\approx$ 5 – 10\% over the initial melting power.
-This lower laser power was preferable, as it was still sufficient for h-BN dissolution by the flux and led to less volatility.
+This lower laser power was preferable, as it was still sufficient for h-BN dissolution by the flux but led to less volatility.
+This volatility occurs regardless of flux composition and most likely stems from the finite vapor pressure of Fe and Cr since SEM/EDS measurements (not shown) indicate that it contains the metals utilized in the flux.
+Anecdotally, the rate of volatilization was observed to be greater (for equal laser power) in the presence of Cr, consistent with the higher vapor pressure of Cr.
 The ability to tilt the laser diodes in the PARADIM furnace allows for adjustment of the temperature gradient across the interface between the molten flux and the upper rod.
-A small inclination ($\phi$ = 2\textdegree) enhanced dissolution of the feed rod in the TSFZ geometry and was therefore employed in some TSFZ growths.
+A small inclination ($\phi$ = 2\textdegree) enhanced dissolution of the feed rod in the TSFZ geometry and was therefore employed in TSFZ growths with h-BN feed rods.
+In the case of B feed rods, no inclination was used ($\phi$ = 0\textdegree) to avoid direct heating of the B crystal and subsequent thermally induced cracking.
 All LPG growths were conducted with no inclination ($\phi$ = 0\textdegree).